Pavement trading

 Space for access

-A minimum of 2m clearance must be maintained between the goods and the kerb or any street furniture.
+In all cases, a minimum of 2m clearance must be maintained between the goods/furniture and the kerb or any street furniture.
 In areas of busy footfall, this would increase to 3m or 3.5m.
-In all cases, we cannot issue a licence for more than half of the available pavement.
+We cannot issue a licence for more than half of the available pavement.
 Your goods or furniture must not obstruct any access into adjoining properties.

 All goods and furniture must be removed from the pavement when the premises is not trading.